WB5FDP DX QSL BUREAU

-Note that DX stations have the option to either use the DX Bureau service, or may maintain envelopes in the other two bureaus.
+Note that DX stations have the option to either use the DX Bureau service, or maintain envelopes or funds in the KB8UEY bureau.
 You should check the Good in the Bureau listings before mailing cards to the DX Bureau for DX contacts.
 DX stations and DX members should contact the DX QSL Bureau Manager directly regarding their choice of arrangements.

 The long and short of it is that when QSLing those DX stations that choose to use the DX QSL Bureau for CCN contacts, and many do, the DX QSL Bureau saves you considerable time, effort and expense you’d otherwise experience to obtain DX QSLs if handled one by one yourself.